 - For self-funded searchers, the acquirer will almost always run the company.

-- For independent sponsors, the deal sponsor will frequently inject management (or maintain existing management), and the sponsor will generally take over the chairman of the board role in the organization.
+- For independent sponsors, the deal sponsor will frequently inject management (or maintain existing management).
+The sponsor will generally take over as chairman of the board in the organization.

 5. Exit